SquareSquash/ruby/README.md

 * `environment`: The environment that exceptions will be associated with.
 * `project_root`: The path to your project's root directory.
 This path will be stripped from backtrace lines.
 By default it's set to the working directory.
+* `mirrored_repository`: Set this option to be true if your repository root is a mirrored Git repository.

 ### Revision Information